Skip to main content

 How a location is determined

-⚠️Warning: The phone user can also alter the location call.
+⚠️ Warning: The phone user can also alter the location call.
 This is called spoofing and can be done by using developer tools or third-party apps.
+While some spoofing methods can be detected, not all are visible to the system.

 The device uses the following methods to attempt to determine its location.
 These are in order of accuracy.